GoogleChrome/web.dev/src/site/content/en/blog/ta-strategies/index.md

   - testing
 ---

 Welcome back!
-In the [last article](/ta-types), we laid down lots of groundwork about how to approach the different testing types and what they contain, and we clarified the testing type definitions.
-Remember our little meme image from before?
-We wondered how all those testing types we learned about could work together.
+The [last article](/ta-types) laid down lots of groundwork about how to approach the different testing types and what they contain, and clarified the testing type definitions.
+Remember this [little meme image](/ta-types/#testing-in-all-shapes-how-does-this-all-work-together)?
+You might have wondered how all those testing types you learned about could work together.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/n3LPuwApNcCRT5S3zaoq.jpeg", alt="A cupboard with two drawers you can open at the same time.", width="800", height="450" %}

-So next up, we will learn exactly that.
-This article will give an introduction on how to combine these testing types into a reasonable strategy that matches your project.
+Next, you will learn exactly that.
+This article gives an introduction on how to combine these testing types into reasonable strategies and choose one that matches your project.

-I want to share some recommendations on which testing strategies might fit your project, depending on its size.
-Let’s begin with a short overview—an attempt to generalize based on my own experience, so it can naturally deviate from your use case.
-I hope this is a good starting point:
+You can compare the strategies to a number of shapes to better grasp their meaning.
+Here's a list of strategies with respective sizes and development scopes.

 <div class="table-wrapper scrollbar">
   <table>